Billmate/woocommerce/README.md

     npm run test:e2e:ci

+When developing there is a live reload mode.

+    npm run dev:e2e

 ## Local environment
 To setup a local Wordpress with Woocommerce and Billmate Payment Gateway locally, the following steps are needed.